Leo Tolstoy

 4

-The love for one’s family is a selfish feeling and therefore can cause, but not justify, unjust and unkind deeds.
+The love for one’s family is a selfish feeling which can therefore cause, but not justify, unjust and unkind deeds.

 5